 Here are a few pointers on what pleases God.

-Salvation is a free Gift of God.
-If you don't received God's grace through Faith alone, you cannot be saved.
+Salvation is a free gift of God.
+If you don't receive God's grace through faith alone, you cannot be saved.
 Without true faith in God, you cannot please Him.

 Faith, according to the Bible is not merely "Wishful Thinking" or "Positive Thinking".
 It is believing in the One True Living God and that He would be with us and do what is best for us (Eternally), no matter what our circumstance is.